In responce to what chall3ng3r said, I believe he is 100% correct.

+I've often been completely surprised at the beaviour of Windows in relation to how it handles removable devices.
 It had got a little better over the years with the release of XP and eventually Vista, but I have seen on numerous occasions Windows completely lock up the entire system because it either couldn't read a CD or a user has attempted access on a removable device

 I fail to see how in this day and age how the entire OS needs to be effected; be it either slowing to a crawl or completely locks up explorer because it hasn't got a responce from removable media.
 This also goes for accessing a network resource that is no longer

 Unforgivable that the user's GUI will just lock up in this way, surely keep the processing / waiting for this action invisible to the user and keep all the interactive components responsive.
 Maybe I'm asking for something here that isn't possible, but I've